blab/cartography/docs/index.md

 For MERS, a classification accuracy test was run to determine the accuracy of using just the embeddings to determine the clade the strain is from in the Newick tree.
 This would allow us to further understand how the embeddings could be used in recombinant diseases, where the host would not matter as much as the genetic simmilarity and different between strains.
 Hierarchical Density-based Spatial Clustering of Applications with Noise (HDBSCAN) was used to find clusters in the embeddings without any set number of clusters.
-The Newick Tree clades were used as the "Truth", and the labels assigned by HDBSCAN were compared against these values.
+The Newick Tree predefined clades were used as the "Truth", and the labels assigned by HDBSCAN were compared against these values.
 The accuracy value was determined by the proportion of correct relationships retained to total relationships.

 # RESULTS: